rwev/rwev.gitlab.io/content/articles/drafts/skoolie--why.md

 Our decision to purchase a skoolie was driven by views we share in our friend community on the modern specialized economy.

 Weeding out the delicacy of
-a specialized career, instead favoring the freedom, self-sufficieny, robustness, and resiliency of self enterprise.
+a specialized career, instead favoring the freedom, self-sufficiency, robustness, and resiliency of self enterprise.

 We've even expressed interest in becoming